 CC: What are “normal” pastured chicken fed?
 Is there such a thing as 100% pasture-raised chicken?
 If not, why?
 (That’s one of the biggest confusions in the community, people are looking for 100% pastured chicken and they are surprised to find out chickens are supplemented with grains).

 DW: I looked around and found two farms claiming to sell pasture-raised lectin-free chicken, one in California and the other in Florida.
 I know a number of poultry farmers that belong to APPPA (American Pastured Poultry Producers Association) and none of them are raising pastured chicken without grain.
 It really doesn’t work very well.
-Chickens don’t receive enough protein from grass and they use a lot of energy catching bugs.
+Chickens don’t receive enough protein from grass and they use a lot of energy to catch bugs.
 While someone may be able to raise a small backyard flock primarily “free-range,” it just doesn’t scale to the needs of a small farm poultry producer who needs to raise hundreds of birds at a time just to be profitable.

 CC: How can we find out you have available lectin-free chickens and when / how can we order them?

-Anyone in the Dallas – Fort Worth area who is interested in lectin-free chicken can email me (email@example.com).
-It would help if they let me know how many they would be interested in purchasing in summer of 2020.
+Anyone in the Dallas – Fort Worth area who is interested in lectin-free chicken can email me (firstname.lastname@example.org).
+It would help if they let me know how many they would be interested in purchasing in the summer of 2020.
 If I have enough interest to raise a batch of 100 or so next spring, I will do it again.
 Once the interest is there, I will put a listing on the website for deposits to reserve the number they are interested in.

-DW: What other products / services you offer for a consumer who is willing to support local and organic farming?
+DW: What other products/services you offer for a consumer who is willing to support local and organic farming?

 We also sell 100% grass-fed / finished beef.
 Our cattle get NO grains and we even go through the trouble to source special minerals that don’t contain grain by-products.
-We also sell pasture-raised chicken eggs and have a small u-pick berry and fruit operation that runs late May through June.
+We also sell pasture-raised chicken eggs and have a small u-pick berry and fruit operation that runs from late May through June.